Civil Code §4745. Electric Vehicle Charging Stations.

 (C) Within 14 days of approval, provide a certificate of insurance that names the association as an additional insured under the owner’s insurance policy in the amount set forth in paragraph (3).

-(D) Pay for the electricity usage associated with the charging station.
+(D) Pay for both the costs associated with the installation of and the electricity usage associated with the charging station.

 (2) The owner and each successive owner of the charging station shall be responsible for all of the following: